 Individuals, Families, and Community Groups

 Some of our most important supporters are people like YOU!
 Individual donors who make donations, families who drop off a bag of groceries in honor of a child’s birthday, scout troops who pack kids’ bags, or the neighborhood that sponsors a fall food drive.
-There are so many of these generous and thoughful people in our community who support Open Table on a small, but ultimately significant level.
+There are so many of these generous and thoughtful people in our community who support Open Table on a small, medium or large, but always significant level.

 Sustaining and Contributing Partners

-Many thanks to the many organizations that have made a significant investment in our work, enabling us to meet the growing number of guests who turn to us for assistance.
+Many thanks to the many organizations that have made a significant investment in our work, enabling us to meet the growing number of clients who turn to us for assistance.

 Open Table relies on many different funding sources.